CRCA Sub-team Rules

 vi.
 Suspensions will be reviewed and judged by the Director of Teams in conjunction with the Marshal Director.

 a.
 Except as outlined below, all registration and publicity of sub-teams at club and open races shall include the name “Century Road Club Association” or “CRCA”, as follows: “CRCA/Your Team Name”.

 b.
 The only exception to 10(a) is in the case of a team that has received advanced permission from the Board at the time of team registration each year.
 The Board will only grant such an exception to teams operating at the elite level.
 In making this determination the Board will review the team’s roster of riders, planned race schedule and sponsorship arrangements.
 Where an exception is granted, all registration and publicity of the sub-team shall be as follows “Your Team Name/CRCA”.

 11. Uniform Requirement (CRCA Logo):

-No team may compete in a CRCA mass-start race as a team unless the entire team is wearing distinctive uniforms that comply with the following rule: long and short-sleeved jerseys, jackets, and skinsuits must display a CRCA logo on both shoulders, or above the elbow on both sleeves.
+No team may compete in a CRCA mass-start race as a team unless the entire team is wearing distinctive uniforms that comply with the following rules regarding CRCA logo placement:

 No other logo or text shall be used to fulfill this requirement.
 In the event that a CRCA sub-team fails to comply with this rule, such team will be notified in writing of the violation and will be given 30 days to remedy the violation.
-If the violation is not remedied within 30 days, such team will not be permitted to compete in CRCA races.
+If the violation is not remedied within 30 days, such team will not be permitted to compete in CRCA races and may be subject to further penalties as determined by the CRCA board.
 (USAC Racing Rule 1J5 (e) is incorporated into this Rule.)